-There are three ways you can pay your plan premium.
+There are three ways you can pay your plan premium or Part D late enrollment penalty.
 When you filled out our enrollment form, you selected a Premium payment option which included your late enrollment penalty.
 You may change your selection at any time by calling Customer Care at the number listed on the back cover of this booklet.

-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+If you decide to change the way you pay your premium or your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium or Part D late enrollment penalty is paid on time.